-We have several educational initiatives that our research community needs to be aware of.
-We will work one-on-one with new (and not so new) investigators, and can arrange meetings in our offices, or at the investigator’s research space – both to help navigate our on-line submission system (OSIRIS), and to prepare IRB applications.
-At the request of an investigator, we can develop training programs for their staff, fellows, and students who are conducting, or learning to conduct, human subjects research.
-We have regularly scheduled ‘Ask the IRB’ sessions that focus on new initiatives as well as on topics that may be of interest to the research community at large.
-We have implemented a web-based process whereby specific questions can be forwarded to the IRB for a response within 24 hours.
-Questions about OSIRIS, training, or IT support can be addressed to email@example.com, whereas general questions and consultations can be addressed at firstname.lastname@example.org.
+We will work one-on-one with new (and not so new) investigators, and can arrange meetings in our offices, or at the investigator’s research space – both to help navigate PittPRO, and to facilitate the preparation of research applications.
+At the request of an investigator, we can develop training programs for their faculty, fellows, residents, staff, and students who are conducting, or learning to conduct, human subjects research.
+There are regularly scheduled HRPO Seminars that focus on new initiatives as well as on topics that may be of interest to the research community at large.
+To address questions in an efficient manner, we have implemented a web-based process whereby specific questions can be forwarded to the office for a response.
+Questions about PittPRO, CITI, training requirements, or IT support can be addressed to email@example.com, whereas general IRB or regulatory questions and requests for consultations can be addressed to firstname.lastname@example.org.

 We understand that the changing landscape in regulatory oversight often requires investigators to obtain input from the IRB prior to submitting a grant application or a journal article.
 We hope you will have an opportunity to get to know us, our professional staff, and the more than 180 faculty and community members who volunteer their time to protect human subjects and facilitate research.